 What is Escrow?

 As a simple explanation, escrow is adding together the annual cost of Property Insurance and Property Taxes and then dividing that amount by 12 months.
-Then we add that 1/12th amount to your principle and interest payment.
+Then we add that 1/12th amount to your principal and interest payment.